briehn/Track-My-Apps/README.md

 - `EmploymentType`: `FULL_TIME`, `PART_TIME`, `CONTRACT`, `INTERNSHIP`, `TEMPORARY`

 Jobs and notes are scoped to the authenticated user.
 Job analysis is owned through its required job relation.
+AI usage tracking is scoped to the authenticated user and job through `JobAnalysisRun`.

 See [docs/schema.md](docs/schema.md) and [prisma/schema.prisma](prisma/schema.prisma) for schema details.